Redding Program Additional Information

 Thank you for your interest in the Mercy Redding Family Practice Residency Program.

-It is our goal to train high-quality family physicians to meet the health care needs of California, to practice with medically underserved populations, and to be leaders in our medical communities.
-The UCD Family Practice Residency Network includes six separate programs: Mercy Medical Center, Merced; Doctors Medical Center, Modesto; Mercy Medical Center, Redding; University of California, Davis Medical Center, Sacramento; San Joaquin General Hospital, Stockton; and David Grant USAF Medical Center, Travis AFB.
-Our affiliated program at Travis Air Force Base does not participate in the NRMP.)
+It is our goal to train high-quality family physicians to meet the health care needs of California, to practice with medically underserved populations and to be leaders in our medical communities.
+The UCD Family Practice Residency Network includes seven separate programs: Mercy Medical Center, Merced; Doctors Medical Center, Modesto; Mercy Medical Center, Redding; Shasta Community Health Center, Redding; University of California, Davis Medical Center, Sacramento; San Joaquin General Hospital, Stockton; and David Grant USAF Medical Center, Travis AFB. ( Our affiliated program at Travis Air Force Base does not participate in the NRMP.)

 Starting in 2013, The Mercy Redding Family Practice Residency Program began working closely with a new family medicine residency program in our area – Shasta Community Health Center Family Medicine Residency Program.
 The two programs are working closely together sharing resources including inpatient and outpatient rotation experiences.
 Our interview days are coordinated and we encourage you to apply to both programs.

 I suggest taking a look at the following websites to get information on all the residency programs you are interested in applying to:

 If you have any further questions, please contact me.
 Thank you again for your interest in our program.